ghidora77/GEE_Labs_Website/docs/Lab_03.md

 $$\text{EVI} = 2.5 * (\text{NIR} - \text{red}) / (\text{NIR} + 6 * \text{red} - 7.5 * \text{blue} + 1)$$

-Since it is not a normalized difference index, we have to build a unique [expression](https://developers.google.com/earth-engine/image_math#expressions) and then identify all of the different segments.
+Since it is not a normalized difference index, we need to build a unique [expression](https://developers.google.com/earth-engine/image_math#expressions) and then identify all of the different segments.
 Programmatically, bands are specifically referenced with the help of [an object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Grammar_and_Types#Object_literals) that is passed as the second argument to `image.expression()` (everything within the curly brackets).

 ```javascript
 var point = ee.Geometry.Point([-80.42, 37.22]);